Share

 What bead technology can do

-CytoSorbents’ proprietary bead technology provides physicians with an advanced tool for the adsorption of selected water-insoluble substances and protein-bound molecules that are not readily dialysable.
+CytoSorbents’ proprietary bead technology provides physicians with an advanced tool for adsorption of selected water-insoluble and protein-bound molecules that complements conventional dialysis techniques.

 Find out about our solutions